Child Custody Overview

 The Georgia Child Support Commission has designed an online child support calculator to help you figure out how much child support your children may be entitled to.

-What Is Primary Custody and How Does It Work?
+What Is Primary Physical Custody and How Does It Work?

 The word “primary custody” is not defined under Georgia law.
 By law, there are four types of custody in this state, including:

-In the vast majority of situations, the courts will grant shared physical custody, albeit in a haphazard fashion.
-The “primary custodial parent” (essential for declaring dependents on tax forms) will be one parent, while the other will be the “non-custodial” or “secondary” parent.
+In the vast majority of situations, the courts will grant shared physical custody, sometimes with a schedule that is not conducive to the parents’ work schedules This is why it is best for most parties to settle a case and enter into their own mutually agreed upon Parenting Plan.
+The “primary custodial parent” (essential for declaring dependents on tax forms) will be one parent, while the other will be the “non-custodial” or “secondary custodial” parent.

 This does not imply that one parent is superior to the other.
-It simply means that the court, guided by the idea of “best interests of the kid,” has determined that the child will spend at least 50.1 percent of his or her time with one parent and the remaining time with the other.
-As a result, one parent is given “primary custody.”
+It simply means that the court, guided by the idea of “best interests of the child” and has determined that the child will spend at least 50.1 percent of his or her time with one parent and the remaining time with the other.
+As a result, one parent that has the child the majority of the time has “primary physical custody” and will also usually be entitled to receive child support.

 What Factors Go Into Determining Physical Custody?

-In general, the main custodian will be the parent who has been the primary caretaker.
-Who gets the youngster up and ready for school in the morning?
-Who drives the youngster to doctor’s visits and attends extracurricular activities?
-Which parent helps with schoolwork and attends parent-teacher conferences?
+In general, the court will decide that the primary physical custodian will be the parent who has been the child’s primary caretaker.
+The parent who typically gets the child up and ready for school in the morning, drives the child to doctor’s visits, and extracurricular activities.
+The court will also usually consider which parent helps the most with schoolwork and attends parent-teacher conferences.

 The court is concerned about the stability of the arrangements and wishes to make a decision in the child’s best interests.
-When deciding physical custody, the court will consider employment schedules, money, and household stability, as well as the issues above.
+When deciding physical custody, the court will consider the parents employment schedules, income, and household stability.

 Primary custody is a crucial choice since one parent will almost certainly get to spend daily time with the children rather than merely seeing them on vacations or holidays.
-You should not attempt to make this choice alone since it is so important.
-Moving ahead, a competent family law attorney may make all the difference.
+You should not attempt to make this choice alone since it is so important that the right decision are made and included in the Parenting Plan.
+Consulting with an experienced Georgia uncontested divorce attorney can help resolve many of these issues and more.

-If you and your spouse can’t agree on custody arrangements or your relationship is too turbulent to reach an agreement, the court may appoint a guardian ad litem or order a custody review, among other things.
+- If you and your spouse can’t agree on custody arrangements or your relationship is too turbulent to reach an agreement, the court may appoint a guardian ad litem or order a custody review, among other things.
 Judges are frequently hesitant to provide equal custody to parents who are vehemently opposed or show overt hatred.
-If at all feasible, try to settle disagreements via mediation or therapy.
+If at all feasible, try to settle disagreements via mediation and negotiations.

 When determining what is in the best interests of the kid, the court will evaluate both parents’ actions throughout the marriage.
 Factors affecting each parent’s ability to care for the kid and provide a healthy environment will be particularly important.
 There are times when one partner is deemed unable to parent, frequently as a result of abuse, neglect, or drug problems.
 Courts may request an inquiry into allegations of abuse or neglect by one or both parents if they believe it is necessary.
 When both parents are deemed to be unsuitable, custody may be given to a third party, such as a grandparent or close family.